Nova Scotia New Democratic Party: Alexa McDonough

-Chisholm years: Breakthrough
+Robert Chisholm

 Under Robert Chisholm's leadership, in 1998 the party vaulted from third place to ahead of the Progressive Conservatives (PCs), and won 19 seats in the Nova Scotia House of Assembly, the same number of seats as won by the Liberals.
 The Liberals formed a minority government with the support of 14 Progressive Conservatives (Tories), the latter who had also improved their standings.
 An NDP government seemed imminent.

 However, the party was unable to improve on its standings in the 1999 election.
 But with 11 seats in the legislature with 29.9% of the vote, it edged out the Liberals and were able to retain "Official Opposition" status when the PCs formed a majority government under John Hamm.
 Chisholm's unexpected resignation immediately following the election led to a period of internal party strife, with new leader Helen MacDonald, a former Cape Breton MLA, resigning after barely a year.